 - Identifying visual and spatial relationships among objects

 For Help with Alcohol Addiction, Call Design for Change

 There are other ways to boost brain cell growth and promote healing within the brain.
 Taking better care of your overall body through nutrition and exercise helps.
-Social interaction and education can spur brain cell production as well.
+Social interaction and education can spur brain cell production, as well.
 In some cases, medication may be prescribed.
 At Design for Change in Lancaster, California, we work with our clients to develop behavioral and cognitive changes that help them live healthier, drug-free lives.
-Our supportive team understands that people may turn to drugs or alcohol for relief from a variety of issues.
-If you suffer from anxiety, depression or other co-occurring disorders, we our equipped to treat these conditions side-by-side with your addiction to help you heal from both.
+Our supportive team understands that people may turn to drugs or alcohol for relief from various issues.
+If you suffer from anxiety, depression, or other co-occurring disorders, we are equipped to treat these conditions side-by-side with your addiction to heal from both.
 This is a safe place where the entire staff cares and wants to see you make a successful recovery.
 Contact us today for a confidential conversation about how we can help.